hoangthangta/FC_KAN/README.md

 # FC-KAN
 In this repository, we apply function combinations in low-dimensional data to design Kolmogorov-Arnold Networks, referred to as **FC-KAN** (**F**unction **C**ombinations in **K**olmogorov-**A**rnold **N**etworks).
 The experiments demonstrate that these combinations improve the model performance.

-Our paper "FC-KAN: Function Combinations in Kolmogorov-Arnold Networks": https://arxiv.org/abs/2409.01763
+Our paper "FC-KAN: Function Combinations in Kolmogorov-Arnold Networks": https://arxiv.org/abs/2409.01763.
+There are several errors in the paper (equations); we will update it soon.

 ![The logarithmic values of training losses for the models over 25 epochs on MNIST and 35 epochs on Fashion-MNIST.
 A quadratic function is used to combine B-Splines and DoG at the output of FC-KAN.](https://github.com/hoangthangta/FC_KAN/blob/main/train_losses.png)